htcooper/htcooper.github.io/docs/mj.md

     ## What it does
     - Computer vision detects and classifies tiles from a webcam feed (43 classes).
     - Audio + speech-to-text transcribes table calls and parses tile names / calls (like "mahjongg!").
-    - Strategy engine scores candidate hands (from an NMJL card JSON) and returns the top targets + a discard suggestion.
+    - Strategy engine scores candidate hands (from a Majongg card JSON) and returns the top targets + a discard suggestion.
     - Coach agent detects ambiguity and prompts you for confirmation when confidence is low.
     - LLM narrator turns deterministic strategy output into friendly coaching text (it’s not the decision-maker).